Making black tea from Camellia sinensis is one of the great joys of growing your own tea.

 I’ll explain what changes to look for as you continue, but first, a short detour into alternative methods of rolling tea leaves.

 Rolling tea leaves with just your bare hands can be challenging.
-Fortunately, there are other inexpensive tools that we can use to achieve an excellent result.
+Fortunately, we can use other inexpensive tools to achieve excellent results.

 One alternative is to roll the tea leaves in the corner of a rectangular pillowcase, like the ordinary ones for a bed pillow.
 Fabrics of either cotton or synthetic materials are suitable.
 Just make sure that the pillowcase is clean and free of laundry detergents or softeners.